jplf/radiog/README.md

 | 20 March 2020 | Make a copy of the original radiok |

 ### Bugs
-* It is still hard to master the bluetooth connection on the raspberry
+* It is still hard to master the bluetooth connection on the raspberry.
+Actually it seems that there is difficulty with the on-board bt device which stops working randomly after an unpredictable period of time.
+After having spent hours trying to fix the problem with the help of google I gave up and changed for an usb bt dongle.

 ### Layout
 This application is split in 2 parts : the backend implementing the sound player services and the frontend giving users a nice web interface to the the services.
 The backend services are available by http rest requests.